peterschlosser/DataTablesCoreMVCEntity/DataTablesCoreMVCEntity/README.md

   * ASP.NET Core 1.1 or 2.0 MVC Web Application Project
   * Entity Framework Core (version appropriate for your ASP.NET Core MVC version)

+TL;DR *To integrate the features demonstrated into an existing project, we copy/import five (5) class files into the Models folder, and add a View and some Controller references to DataTables and the target data class.*

 ## Steps to Integrate
 1. Install Bower Packages
    * Bootstrap 3.3.7